01Anshuman/TurtleRacingGame/README.md

-For checking the Code you can refer the file TurtleRace.py or
+For checking the Code you can refer the file *TurtleRace.py*
+\n
+or

 if you don't directly want to experience game without running the code on your computer for that i have already attached .exe file just download it to your computer and double click to this you can play the game....